bluemihai/Gitbook/README.md

 SPECIFICATIONS

 General:
- -[] Each group member has their own "Learning To Code" gitbook

- -[] Using your deeper understanding of code, push one new commit to each of your past projects.
+-[ ] Each group member has their own "Learning To Code" gitbook -[ ] Using your deeper understanding of code, push one new commit to each of your past projects.

 Each Gitbook includes:
- -[] Some shared structure, but the content is different to reflect individual thought -[] Some discussion/review of the resources Shereef posted (in Resources.md) -[] Your own list (or better yet, mindmap) of programming competencies -[] Review of your last four projects (at least four) and which of those competencies you learned -[] Review a sample of your code from each of your past projects, dissected and re-written at high quality.
+-[ ] Some shared structure, but the content is different to reflect individual thought -[ ] Some discussion/review of the resources Shereef posted (in Resources.md) -[ ] Your own list (or better yet, mindmap) of programming competencies -[ ] Review of your last four projects and which of those competencies you learned -[ ] Review a sample of your code from each of your past projects, dissected and re-written at higher quality.
- -[] An account of tangible skills you can perform without help at the beginning of the week, and again at the end.
+-[ ] An account of tangible skills you can perform without help at the beginning of the week, and again at the end.
- -[] A chapter on how to Google properly when learning -[] A chapter on proper Github workflow and Github competencies -[] A chapter on code quality and what that looks like -[] A chapter on non-technical aspects of programming (project management, group dynamics, productivity, workflow) -[] At least ... further chapters on specific programming languages or practices you have learned
+-[ ] A chapter on how to Google properly when learning -[ ] A chapter on proper Github workflow and Github competencies -[ ] A chapter on non-technical aspects of programming (project management, group dynamics, productivity, workflow) -[ ] At least five further chapters on specific programming languages or practices you have learned